wp-plugins/peepso-core/readme.txt

 = More Information =

-More plugins are currently being developed to extend PeepSo"s functionality.
+More plugins are currently being developed to extend PeepSo's functionality.

 All of the plugins supporting the PeepSo core are available on [PeepSo.com](http://peepso.com/ "PeepSo - Social Network Plugin for WordPress")